Julian-Mentasti/Exploration-of-Concurrency/week6/json_exploration/README.md

 ﻿The json-c library allows for simple json to char[] conversion which can later be sent though MPI quite easily without needing to pack complex structs such as Jasmine's `json_object`.
 This is a simpler more elegant solution since the size of the structs may vary depending on the size of the JSON that has been marshalled.

-I also experimented with the Jasmine library, this library used more complex stucts inorder to serialise a JSON file, however this made it more channeling to send thought MPI.
-This meant I had to either utilise `MPI_Struct` or `MPI_Pack`/`MPI_Unpack`, which are routines are designed to provide compatibility for libraries that send data though a noncontinuous buffer.
+I also experimented with the Jasmine library, this library used more complex structs in order to serialise a JSON file, however this made it more channeling to send thought MPI.
+This meant I had to either utilise `MPI_Struct` or `MPI_Pack`/`MPI_Unpack`, which are routines are designed to provide compatibility for libraries that send data through a noncontinuous buffer.
 A message can be received in several parts, where the receive operation done on a later part can depend on the previous received part.

-json-c is able to serialise the entire JSON datatype in an MPI_Char datatype so it makes it very easy to pack and unpack a JSON datastructure though MPI.
+json-c is able to serialise the entire JSON datatype in an MPI_Char datatype so it makes it very easy to pack and unpack a JSON data structure through MPI.

 ### MPI_Struct exploration with json-c's json_object

-`json_object` exists in `json_object_private.h` and its dyanimc datastructure that may change size depending on the JSON being unmarshalled.
+`json_object` exists in `json_object_private.h` and it's dynamic data structure that may change size depending on the JSON being unmarshalled.

 `json_obect` struct:
 ```C